ThePotato10/takepoint.io-api/README.md

 3. `pip install -r requirements.txt`
 4. `python3 server.py`

-This starts a server on `localhost:5500` with a ad hoc web interface.
+This starts a server on `localhost:5500` with an ad hoc web interface.
 Raw JSON data is available at `http://localhost:5500/stats/<user>`